arosenfeld/cows/docs/index.rst

 ^^^^^^^^^^^^^^

 cows dictionaries are similar to the builtin ``dict`` type insofar as they are key/value stores.
-They have a few key differences, however
+They have a few key differences, however.

-First, when setting a value, if there is an existing (potentially ambiguous) match already in the dictionary, you can set an ``updater`` function to update the existing value, rather than simply overwrite it.
-Further, when inserting a key, because of ambiguity, multiple existing keys may match.
-Providing a ``selector`` function lets you define to which of the matches the ``updater`` should be applied.
+First, when setting a value, if there is an existing (potentially ambiguous) match already in the dictionary, you can set an ``updater`` function to update the existing value rather than simply overwrite it.
+Further, when inserting a key/value pair, multiple existing keys may match the new key due to ambiguity.
+Specifying a ``selector`` function at instantiation lets you define to which of the matches the ``updater`` should be applied.

 See :class:`cows.dictionary` for more detailed information.